-13. SMALL BUSINESS RECYCLING AND DISPOSAL PROGRAM
+12. SMALL BUSINESS RECYCLING AND DISPOSAL PROGRAM

 COUNTY will provide services to accept hazardous waste from Conditionally Exempt Small Quantity Generators (CESQG).
 A CESQG is defined by federal regulation as a business that generates less than 100 Kilograms (220 lbs.) of hazardous waste or 1 Kilogram (2.2 lbs.) of extremely hazardous waste per month.
 Eligible businesses within the County will be allowed to bring their hazardous waste to CoHHWCF.
-This program will not be subsidized by participating jurisdictions.
 Services to businesses will be provided on a cost recovery basis, which will include program administration, on-site collection, transportation, and disposal costs.
 COUNTY will assume responsibility for fee collection from participating businesses.
+This program may, at the sole discretion of CITY, be subsidized by participating jurisdictions using outside funding not associated with AB939 HHW Fee.
+For purposes of definition, CESQG as defined is equivalent to Very Small Quantity Generator (VSQG) in 40 CFR 262.14.

-14. ABANDONED HOUSEHOLD HAZARDOUS WASTE
+13. ABANDONED HOUSEHOLD HAZARDOUS WASTE

-The CoHHW Program will allow for the disposal of abandoned HHW by government agencies and nonprofit charitable reusers.
+The CoHHW Program will allow for the disposal of abandoned HHW by government agencies and qualified nonprofit charitable reusers.
 Abandoned HHW means HHW left at a property by an unknown party.
 Abandoned household hazardous waste does not include waste generated by a known organization or agency in the course of normal business operations such as, but not limited to, the assembly or manufacture of products from new or used materials or the provision of charitable services such as classroom education, meal preparation, and shelter, or the provision of services for a fee.
-Government agencies shall be charged for disposal of abandoned HHW according to the CoHHW Program's published rates for CESQGs.